Wednesday, 1 April 2026

 A tale of two cities

-The street scenes as you move from the Old Town to the French Quarter didn't disappoint.
+The street scenes as we moved from the Old Quarter to the French Quarter didn't disappoint.

-The contrast is dramatic.
-The Opera House is case in point.
-It was closed today unfortunately so we wandered about.
-All around this area are classic French colonial buildings, beautiful architecture, designer stores, wannabe Insta influencers and security guards talking into their shirt cuffs.
+The contrast was dramatic.
+The Opera House case in point.
+It was closed today unfortunately so we just wandered about.
+All around this area you'll find classic French colonial buildings, beautiful architecture, designer stores, wannabe Insta influencers and security guards talking into their shirt cuffs.

-We visited the St Joseph's Cathedral which was built under the French occupation.
+We visited the St Joseph's Cathedral which was built while Vietnam was under French rule.

 Not far from the Catholic cathedral was a beautiful wee temple, again a stark contrast in culture and beliefs.

-There is something quite charming about the gritty Old Town, it feels well lived in, real and a world away from the designer stores of Chanel, Valentino, Piaget, Gucci etc.
+There is something quite charming about the gritty Old Quarter, it feels well-lived in, real and a world away from the designer stores of Chanel, Valentino, Piaget, Gucci etc.

 The offerings to the spirits at the temples are so touching, simple but perfect.